nationalarchives/design-system/src/styles/icons/index.md

 Avoid using icons in all call to action buttons.

-{{ example({ group: "styles", item: "icons", example: "icon-button", html: true, nunjucks: false, open: false, size: "xxs" }) }}
+{{ example({ group: "styles", item: "icons", example: "icon-button", html: true, nunjucks: true, open: false, size: "xxs" }) }}

 With call to actions that benefit from an arrow or chevron icon that points to the right, align the icon to the right of the button text.

-{{ example({ group: "styles", item: "icons", example: "icon-button-right-icon", html: true, nunjucks: false, open: false, size: "xxs" }) }}
+{{ example({ group: "styles", item: "icons", example: "icon-button-right-icon", html: true, nunjucks: true, open: false, size: "xxs" }) }}

 ## Brand icons

 Use brand icons to add visual information to external site links.
 Keep the brand icon on the left of the button.

-{{ example({ group: "styles", item: "icons", example: "brand-icon-button", html: true, nunjucks: false, open: false, size: "xxs" }) }}
+{{ example({ group: "styles", item: "icons", example: "brand-icon-button", html: true, nunjucks: true, open: false, size: "xxs" }) }}

 ## Displaying information with icons